 9. In certain cases no payment out without order

-(1) Subject to paragraph (2) money paid into court under an order of the Court, or certificate of a Master or a Registrar, shall not be paid out of court except in pursuance of an order of the Court.
+(1) Subject to subrule (2) money paid into court under an order of the Court, or certificate of a Master or a Registrar, shall not be paid out of court except in pursuance of an order of the Court.

 (2) Unless the Court otherwise orders, a party who has paid money into court in pursuance of an order made under Order 14 —